noma-protocol/docs/docs/concepts/design.md

 # Tokenomics Design

-Oikos implements a revolutionary tokenomics design that solves fundamental problems in traditional token markets.
-This page explains the core design principles, mechanisms, and innovations that make Oikos tokens unique.
+Noma implements a revolutionary tokenomics design that solves fundamental problems in traditional token markets.
+This page explains the core design principles, mechanisms, and innovations that make Noma tokens unique.

 ## Design Foundations

 ### The Floor Price Guarantee

-The cornerstone of Oikos tokenomics is the guaranteed floor price mechanism:
+The cornerstone of Noma tokenomics is the guaranteed floor price mechanism:

 - **Permanent Reserve**: A portion of capital is permanently locked to back token value
 - **Never-Decreasing**: The floor price can only increase, never decrease